-The situation which now presents its self – needs not be explained.
+The situation which presents its self – needs not be explained.
 The answer to these things is water; and when it does not rain then something drastic must happen.
-The answer is a modified Bradfield Scheme is the answer.
+Maybe a modified Bradfield Scheme is the answer.
 Bradfield built the Sydney Harbour Bridge..so he would recognise the worth of a couple of Sydney Harbours (1,000 gigalitres) sent down the Darling each year.

-The Bradfield Scheme basically is moving water from the Flinders River south.
+The situation with the Bradfield Scheme, basically is moving water from the Flinders River south.
 Recently there has been a big flood and a little of that sent to the Darling would save the day – Fish in the Darling and the complaining from South Australia.

 Hughenden on the Flinders is 324 m above sea level and Charleville 294 M above sea level.
 So by having a drain from Hughenden to the Charleville probably picking up the Warrego River system east of Tambo- means that a pipeline or drain would be about 4 to 500 Kms long

 If there was required some pumping along the way even though there is a general fall and my experience of the lay of the land is that it fairly level.
 To lift the water where necessary solar power could be the answer.

 A small system would cover the requirements listed above and fix up the fish .
-The system could be enlarged to accommodate lots of irrigation and even shut up some of those greenies.
-There is a lot of water there for everyone!
+The system could be enlarged to accommodate lots of irrigation.
+There is a lot of water there for everyone